pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 **Function:**

 Scythe uses a Naive Bayesian model to remove 3' adaptors (also called 'contaminants') from your reads, which you added when you labelled your samples prior to sequencing.
 Scythe works by looking at matches between sequences, and uses two probability models to determine if the match is due to contamination (adaptors) or by chance.
 The probability models are: i) the chance of sequence matches given contamination or ii) the chance of sequence matches being random.
 If the Bayesian probability model determines that the read is contaminated because it has a high matching region that is likely an adaptor, that region of sequence will be removed.
-This model is possible because you have to set the rate of contamination in your sample (known as a prior).
+This model requires you to have set the rate of contamination in your sample (known as a prior).
 This prior predicts the probability of your reads having matching sequences, and will consequently influence the Bayesian probability model.

 **Use:**

 To accurately remove 3' adaptors from each of your reads.
 Scythe is an accurate tool as it is able to account for the quality of your sequence, which generally decreases towards the 3' end where the adaptors are located.

+**Limiations:**

+The major limitations of Scythe are:

+* Cannot handle in/del mutations
+* Relatively slow (program has been improved by Kevin)
+* Naive WRT paired ended-ness

 **Requirements:**